miners-online/website/packages/website/src/content/wiki/projects/minecraft-server/index.md

 tags: ["minecraft", "networking", "games"]
 ---

-Welcome to the **Miners Online Minecraft Server**, a unique minigame-focused experience designed for players who love quick, engaging challenges.
-Built from an open-source foundation, our server encourages community-driven development and innovation.
-Whether you're here to contribute ideas or help shape the server's future, you're in the right place!

 ## What Sets Miners Online Apart?

 Although there are no active minigames at the moment, our server offers a dynamic platform for experimenting with new game ideas.
 With a focus on open-source principles, **Miners Online** allows players and developers to work together to create a suite of fun, innovative minigames.